-Towing a trailer will impact how any vehicle drives.
-The larger the towed object in comparison to the tow vehicle, the greater the performance impact will be.
+Towing a trailer will impact the operation of the tow vehicle.
+The larger the trailer and its cargo are in comparison to the tow vehicle, the greater the performance impact will be.
 Thus, knowing what your tow vehicle is capable of is just as important as selecting the right trailer.
-Vehicle manufacturers provide a “tow rating” which is the maximum weight of the towed trailer when fully loaded.
-The GVWR of the trailer should never exceed this tow rating, even if the trailer will not be fully loaded.
+Vehicle manufacturers provide a “tow rating” in their owner’s manuals which provides the maximum weight the tow vehicle can tow when fully loaded.
+The GVWR of the trailer should never exceed the tow rating of the tow vehicle, even if the trailer is not loaded to its maximum capacity.

 Terms To Know

 Gross Vehicle Weight Rating (GVWR) – can be in reference to both the tow vehicle and trailer, and is the maximum the vehicle can weigh when fully loaded.

 Gross Combination Weight Rating (GCWR) - the maximum allowable combined weight of the tow vehicle and the trailer when fully loaded, including passengers.